atoum/atoum/CC.md

 # Naming Conventions

-Functions, variables, constants, classes, interfaces and methods should be named using lowerCamelCase.
+Function, variable, constant, class, interface and method must be named using lowerCamelCase.
 Protected or private properties and methods should not use an underscore prefix.

 # Global Variables

 You should not use global variable.

-Thanks to the Drupal community for its work about its coding convention.
+Thanks to the Drupal community for its work about its [coding convention](https://drupal.org/coding-standards).